lizmat/Raku-Elements/README.md

 Differentoid
 ------------

-contains the infix operators that return True if the compared elements are different in a way, and False if they are considered equal in that way.
+The Differentoid group contains the infix operators that return True if the compared elements are different in a way, and False if they are considered equal in that way.

 ### `before` generic less